Finding Your Research Voice Workshop

 - Create a 1 minute (approximate) Elevator Pitch of your core research message to bring to the workshop.
 We will use your Elevator Pitch to hone your core message and to work on your performance skills.
 You may write it down and email it to us ahead of time if you would like feedback prior to the workshop.It should include who you are, what you do, what you’ve found, and why it is important.
 This is a short persuasive speech about you and your work.
 It should last no longer than an elevator ride (30 seconds to 2 minutes) and should be carefully crafted to maximize both information and interest during short encounters with important contacts.
 An elevator pitch is a 3-4 sentence summary of the main point of your talk.
 Briefly:

 - Identify the problem and why it is so important

 - Explain why this has not yet been solved

 - Explain how you will solve and why you are the person to do it

 Careers Beyond Academia

 Cornell University Graduate School

+Complete the online registration form.
 Questions can be directed via email to: firstname.lastname@example.org.
-To register, please include your Cornell NetID, field of study, and motivation for participation.
-Location TBD, likely in the Physical Sciences Building.
+Location will be in the Physical Sciences Building.
 Sessions are only held in person and participants must commit to attending both full days.
 If you were to pay professionals for this kind of training after leaving Cornell, registration would be at least $500-$1,000.
 Thanks to sponsorship by Cornell Graduate School's Careers Beyond Academia, the cost to you is nothing!

 We strive to make our events accessible to all community members.
 Individuals who would like to request accessibility accommodations should contact email@example.com.
 We ask that requests be made at least one week in advance to help ensure they can be met.